splunk/observability-workshop/content/en/s4r/3-quick-tour/5-synthetics-home/1-synthetics-home.md

 {{% notice title="Exercise" style="green" icon="running" %}}

-* In the Test Pane, double-click on the line that contains the name of your workshop.
+* In the Test Pane, click on the line that contains the name of your workshop.
 The result should look like this:

 ![Synthetics-overview](../images/synthetics-test-overview.png)